rhasanbd/Logistic-Regression-Comparative-Understanding/README.md

-If github in unable to render a Jupyter notebook, copy the link of the notebook and enter into the nbviewer: https://nbviewer.jupyter.org/
+If GitHub is unable to render a Jupyter Notebook, copy the link of the notebook and enter it into the nbviewer: https://nbviewer.jupyter.org/

 ## Logistic Regression: A Comparative Understanding

-In this notebook series, we study the Logistic Regression classifier model by performing following comparisons.
+In this notebook series, we study the Logistic Regression classifier model by performing the following comparisons.

 - Binary vs multi-class classification
 - Batch Gradient Descent vs Stochastic Gradient Descent algorithms